 ...

-We’re going to build a rudimentary UI so we can quickly access the different scanning modes in our finished app.
+We’re going to build a rudimentary UI so we can quickly start the Barcode Scanner from the main screen.

-For this tutorial, we’re going to go with this simple three-button layout, which you can copy into app/res/layout/activity_main.xml:
+For this tutorial, we’re going to go with a single-button layout, which you can copy and paste into app/res/layout/activity_main.xml:

 <?xml version="1.0" encoding="utf-8"?>